vmware/vic-product/docs/user_doc/vic_dev_ops/using_management_portal.md

-# Managing VCHs and Containers with vSphere Integrated Containers Management Portal #
+# Using vSphere Integrated Containers Management Portal to Manage Repositories, VCHs, and Containers #

 Wrapper topic.
 Include an introduction to VICMP here and link to the sub-topics.